sil-ai/aqua-api/pipelines/scripts/word_alignment/README.md

 A directory containing two files:

-`in_context.csv`  Alignment pairs in the order they appear in `--source` and `target`.
+`in_context.csv`  All possible alignment pairs in the order they appear in `--source` and `target`.
 The word score threshold is not applied.
+`sorted.csv`  All possible alignment pairs sorted alphabetically.
+Pairs are counted, duplicated are removed, word scores are averaged, and the word score threshold is applied.

+### Arguments:

+`--source`  Source text file

+`--target`  Target text file

+`--threshold`  (default=`0.5`)  The fast_align word score threshold

+`--outpath`  Output location for the resulting directory

+`--is-bible`  (default=`False`)  If `True`, will refer to lines by their verse references in the fast_align output files

+## align_best.py
+An implementation of [SIL Machine](https://github.com/sillsdev/machine.py/tree/main/machine)'s fast_align
+### Suggested Usage:

+`python align_best.py --source path/to/source/file --target path/to/target/file --threshold 0.5 --outpath /path/to/output/location`

+### Output

+A directory containing two directories (one for each alignment direction), each containing three files:

+`in_context.csv`  Best alignment pairs in the order they appear in `--source` and `target`.
+The word score threshold is not applied.
-`sorted.csv`  Alignment pairs sorted alphabetically.
-Pairs are counted, duplicated are removed, word scores and verse scores are averaged, and the word score threshold is applied.
+`sorted.csv`  Best alignment pairs sorted alphabetically.
+Pairs are counted, duplicated are removed, word and verse scores are averaged, and the word score threshold is applied.
+`vref_scores.csv` Average alignment scores for each line (or verse, if `--is-bible` is `True`)

 ### Arguments: